laminas/laminas-db/docs/book/row-gateway.md

 # Row Gateways

-`Zend\Db\RowGateway` is a sub-component of zend-db that implements the Row Data Gateway pattern described in the book [Patterns of Enterprise Application Architecture](http://www.martinfowler.com/books/eaa.html).
+`Laminas\Db\RowGateway` is a sub-component of laminas-db that implements the Row Data Gateway pattern described in the book [Patterns of Enterprise Application Architecture](http://www.martinfowler.com/books/eaa.html).
 Row Data Gateways model individual rows of a database table, and provide methods such as `save()`